asonganyi/blockoptions/whitepaper/whitepaper.md

 *Profit Distribution*
-BlockOptions.io Platform didn't make money from traders loss but by fee per trade (planning charge 0.005-0.01 ETH per trade, actual fee per trade will be published before public version released), and 100% of the profit will be dividented to token holders via token reward smart contract.
+BlockOptions.io Platform didn't make money from traders loss but from fee per trade (planning charge 0.005-0.01 ETH per trade, actual fee per trade will be published before public version released), and 100% of the profit will be dividented to token holders via token reward smart contract.

 **2.3.3 ICO Fund usage**